My easy stovetop croutons recipe is a fast, easy way to elevate a basic salad or soup into something special. Done in under 15 minutes.

 - Set a large skillet over medium heat; add the oil and butter.

 - When the butter is melted and foaming, add the bread cubes.
-Stir well to coat the cubes on all sides with the oil and butter mixture.
+Stir well to coat the cubes with the oil and butter mixture.
 Make sure that the cubes are arranged in a single layer.
-Let the croutons toast for 2 minutes.
+Let the croutons toast for 60-90 seconds.

 - Toss or stir the croutons.
 Arrange again in a single layer.
-Repeat this step 2 additional times for a total of 8 minutes (2 minutes on all 4 sides).
+Repeat this step two additional times for a total of 4 tosses.
+This will cook a total of 4 sides of the crouton.

 - Remove the skillet from the heat.
 Add the salt, pepper, and mixed dried herbs.
 Toss well to coat all sides.
 Serve.